Ebiroll/DSRemote/readme_usbtmc_driver.txt

 The DS1054Z is plug and play with a recent kernelversion.
 You probably have to add yourself to the group "usbtmc" before you can access the device.
 Here's how you do that:

 First, check the groupname of the device, enter:

 ls -l /dev/usbtmc*

+In case it is root, enter the command:

+sudo groupadd usbtmc

-Now, add yourself to the group (usbtmc in this example):
+Now, add yourself to the group:

 sudo usermod -a -G usbtmc <username>

 You need to logout and login again to let the changes take into effect.

 In case you have a permission problem because /dev/usbtmc0 uid and gid are set to root,